vic-commits/Obesity-Prediction-ML/README.md

 ## Description

-This project applies supervised machine learning to estimate obesity levels in individuals from Colombia, Mexico, and Ecuador.
+This project applies supervised machine learning to estimate obesity levels in individuals from Colombia, Mexico, and Peru.
 The aim is to predict whether a person has obesity using classification models implemented with the scikit-learn library.
 The models used include:

 - **Support Vector Machines (SVM)**
 - **Random Forest**